Onyebuchi Chukwu: Political career

-During his term, Guinea worm disease was eradicated in Nigeria, for which the WHO in December 2013 certificated Nigeria as a Guinea Worm Free country.

-It was also during his term that Nigeria was declared Ebola-free by WHO Regional Office for Africa after a successful fight against the virus disease outbreak in the country.
+During his term, Guinea worm disease was eradicated in Nigeria, and in December 2013, the WHO certified Nigeria as a Guinea worm-free country.
+It was also during his term that Nigeria was declared Ebola-free by WHO Regional Office for Africa, following a successful response to the Ebola virus outbreak in the country.

 Later career

 Since 2020, Chukwu has been a member of the Global Leaders Group on Antimicrobial Resistance, co-chaired by Sheikh Hasina and Mia Mottley.